DrMarc/slab/docs/sounds.rst

     noise.level
     out: array([75., 85.])

 The :meth:`.ild` makes this easier and keeps the overall level constant: ``noise.ild(10)`` adds a 10dB level difference (positive dB values attenuate the left channel (virtual sound source moves to the right).
 The pink noise in the example is a broadband signal, and the ILD is frequency dependent and should not be the same for all frequencies.
 A frequency-dependent level difference can be computed and applied with :meth:`.interaural_level_spectrum`.
 The level spectrum is computed from a head-related transfer function (HRTF) and can be customised for individual listeners.
-See :ref:`HRTF` for how to handle these functions.
+See :ref:`slab.hrtf.HRTF` for how to handle these functions.
 The default level spectrum is computed form the HRTF of the KEMAR binaural recording mannequin (as measured by `Gardener and Martin (1994) <https://sound.media.mit.edu/resources/KEMAR.html>`_ at the MIT Media Lab).

 ::